waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Primary Goal:** Stop Team Rocket.
 - **Secondary Goal:** Investigate Radio Tower (Team Rocket takeover).
 - **Navigation:** Explore Goldenrod Game Corner.
 - **Status:** In Goldenrod Underground.
-Sign at (19, 6) confirmed: "No Entry Beyond This Point".
+"No Entry" door at (18, 6) is locked.
 - **Plan:**
-    1. Talk to Super Nerd at (2, 6).
+    1. Talk to Super Nerd at (2, 6) (he might have info or be the key).
-    2. Search south for "Director" or Rocket Grunt (Uniform source).
+    2. Search the rest of the tunnel South for a Rocket Grunt or specific "Recruiter".
     3. If nothing found, check Switch Room via ladder at (3, 34).

 **Notes:**